ehorodyski/bus-schedule/UPDATE_GUIDE.md

 Re-aligning [Angular Material](https://material.angular.io/) with it's updated library required several steps:

 1. `AngularMaterialModule` created in the root app folder (`/src/app/material.module.ts`).
 This module `imports` and `exports` individual Angular Material components used within BusSchedule.
-2. Modules requiring components from Angular Material updated to include `AngularMaterialModule` import dependency.
+2. Application modules requiring components from Angular Material updated to include `AngularMaterialModule` import dependency.
 3. HTML elements starting with `md` changed to start with `mat` to align with updated Angular Material specifications.
 4. Material menu icon residing in `<bus-root>` updated to address styling issues.

-## Migrating to NgRx
+## Integrating NgRx

 [NgRx](https://ngrx.io/) enables reactive extensions for Angular.
 NgRx implements the Redux pattern using RxJS observables.
 By implementing the Redux pattern, components and other pieces of software _react_ to changes in data instead of asking for changes.